Ohio gunman’s ex-classmates decry missed chances to stop him

 Later, Brown’s department emailed media outlets “everything we have on Connor Betts.”
 The file included a 2015 crash report from when Betts ran his car into a ditch and a copy of a 2012 Ohio state law that requires all sealed records of juvenile crimes to be expunged either after 5 years or on the offender’s 23rd birthday.
 Department officials did not respond to questions about whether those records still exist.

-Though Betts, who was 17 in 2012, was not named publicly by authorities as the author of the hit list, the former classmates said it was common knowledge within the school he was the one suspended over the incident.
+Though Betts, who was 17 in 2012, was not named publicly by authorities as the author of the hit list, the former classmates said it was common knowledge within the school he was the one who got in trouble over the incident.

 Drew Gainey was among those who went on social media Sunday to say red flags were raised about Betts’ behavior years ago.